USS Buchanan (DDG-14): 1985 dispute with New Zealand

 While Buchanan lay at San Diego (1 January–13 July 1987) she celebrated her 25th birthday on 6 February.
 During this time she also prepared to be deployed the western Pacific once again but this time with a different destination.
 Instead of her usual stomping grounds, the destroyer was headed to the Arabian Sea.
 As the Iran–Iraq War raged on, Iran had become a threat to Kuwaiti oil tankers in the Persian Gulf and the Strait of Hormuz.
 In response to threat, the U.S. executed Operation Earnest Will to provide protection to the tankers and ensure that commercial shipping lanes remained open.
 Buchanan departed San Diego on 14 July 1987 as a member of Battle Force Echo with Ranger.
 The battle force put into Subic Bay (10–12 August) and Singapore (16–19 August) before arriving on station in the North Arabian Sea on 25 August.
 During her time in the region, Buchanan visited Diego Garcia, British Indian Ocean Territory (8–16 September), Mogadishu, Somalia (20–21 October) and Victoria, Seychelles (25–29 October 1987).
 On 14 November, the destroyer began work her way back to the eastern Pacific stopping at Phuket, Thailand (18–23 November), Penang, Malaysia (24–26 November), Hong Kong (2–6 December), and Subic Bay (9–11 December).
 She arrived in San Diego just in time to celebrate the New Year on 30 December 1987.

 After spending the next 13 months in the eastern Pacific and the Southern California Operations area (1 January 1988 – 24 February 1989), Buchanan departed for what would be her last deployment to the western Pacific.
 She returned to the North Arabian Sea to rejoin Earnest Will on 3 June 1989.
 Buchanan spent only few days in the area, departing on 14 June to return home.
 By 24 August 1989, she was back at San Diego.
 Buchanan spent the rest of the year operating off the Californian coast and took part in Fleet Week at San Francisco on 7–11 October.
-With her career winding down, the venerable destroyer remained in the eastern Pacific.
+With her career winding down, the destroyer remained in the eastern Pacific.
 On 26 February, she was at the Nanoose Range for Project 371 torpedo test (26 February–1 and 7–8 March).
 During the spring and summer of 1990, Buchanan took part in drug interdiction patrols along the U.S. western seaboard.
 She put into Tacoma, Washington, for the 75th Annual Daffodil Festival (6–10 April) and represented the national "Just Say No To Drugs" campaign at Portland, Oregon (11–13 May 1990).